talon-one/TalonOne.cs/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="createcampaign"></a>
+<a name="createcampaignfromtemplate"></a>
-# **CreateCampaign**
+# **CreateCampaignFromTemplate**
-> Campaign CreateCampaign (int applicationId, NewCampaign body)
+> CreateTemplateCampaignResponse CreateCampaignFromTemplate (int applicationId, CreateTemplateCampaign body)

-Create campaign
+Create campaign from campaign template

-Create a campaign.
-A campaign is part of an Application and contains a set of promotion rules.
+Use the campaign template referenced in the request body to create a new Campaign in one of the connected Applications.

 ### Example
 ```csharp